-OTHER PUBLICATIONS. £ s.
-4 The Masonic Genius of Robert Burns, by Sir Benjamin Ward Richardson, Drawing-room edition, extra illustrations - 0 Caementaria Hibernica, by Dr. W. J. Chetwode Crawley, Fasciculus I., Fasciculus II., and Fasciculus III.
+OTHER PUBLICATIONS. , The Masonic Genius of Robert Burns, by Sir Benjamin Ward Richardson, Drawing-room edition, extra illustrations £ s.
+5 a.
+0 Caementaria Hibernica, by Dr. W. J. Chetwode Crawley, Fasciculus I., Fasciculus II., and Fasciculus III.
 A few complete sets only for sale.
 Prices may be obtained on application to the Secretary.
 Caementaria Hibernica, Fasciculus III., a few copies available 1 1 0 The Orientation of Temples, by Bro.
-W. Simpson, uniform in size to bind with the Transactions 2 6 British Masonic Medals, with twelve plates of illustrations 1 1 0 Control of the last Six Masonic Songs of the Eighteenth Century.
+W. Simpson, uniform in size to bind with the Transactions 2 6 British Masonic Medals, with twelve plates of illustrations 1 0 Six Masonic Songs of the Eighteenth Century.
 In one volume 2 6 Q.C.
 Pamphlet No. 1: Builder's Rites and Ceremonies; the Folk-lore of Freemasonry.
-By G. W. Speth out of print ", ", No. 2: Two Versions of the Old Charges.
-By Rev. H. Poole 1 6 ", ", No. 3: The Prestonian Lecture for 1933.
-By Rev. H. Poole 1 6 1
+By G. W. Speth out of print ,, No. 2: Two Versions of the Old Charges.
+By Rev. H. Poole 1 6 ,.
+No. 3: The Prestonian Lecture for 1933.
+By Rev. H. Poole 1 6

-BINDING
+BINDING.